fulcrumui/css-utils/docs/adding-to-projects.md

 ## **Option 1: Everything but the kitchen sink**

 With this option you are able to leverage the full power of Fulcrum UI's CSS utilities!
-To use this method you would simply include the prebuilt minified stylesheet:
+To use this method you would simply include the pre-compiled minified stylesheet:

 ```scss
 // for projects using Dart Sass